jesse-wright-reasoning-honours/project-proposal/README.md

 Interface development - develop a generic bus interface for Reasoners on Comunica.
 In this stage we also expect to add the [Core of the Hylar Reasoner](https://github.com/jeswr/hylar-core), as an actor.

-This will be done in the [Comunica Feature Reasoning](https://github.com/comunica/comunica-feature-reasoning) repository.
+This will be done in the [Comunica Feature Reasoning](https://github.com/comunica/comunica-feature-reasoning) repository which is publically available under the [MIT LICENSE](https://raw.githubusercontent.com/comunica/comunica-feature-reasoning/master/LICENSE.txt).

 ##### Tasks